Catechol: Redox chemistry

+The semiquinone radical can be reduced to the catecholate dianion, the potential being dependent on pH:

 Catechol is produced by a reversible two-electron, two-proton reduction of 1,2-benzoquinone (E^{0} = +795 mV vs SHE; E_{m} (at pH 7) = +380 mV vs SHE).

 The redox series catecholate dianion, monoanionic semiquinonate, and benzoquinone are collectively called dioxolenes.
 Dioxolenes can function as ligands for metal ions.

-Natural occurrences

-Small amounts of catechol occur naturally in fruits and vegetables, along with the enzyme polyphenol oxidase (also known as catecholase, or catechol oxidase).
-Upon mixing the enzyme with the substrate and exposure to oxygen (as when a potato or apple is cut and left out), the colorless catechol oxidizes to reddish-brown melanoid pigments, derivatives of benzoquinone.
-The enzyme is inactivated by adding an acid, such as citric acid contained in lemon juice.
-Excluding oxygen also prevents the browning reaction.
-However, the activity of the enzyme increases in cooler temperatures.
-Benzoquinone is said to be antimicrobial, a property that slows the spoilage of damaged fruits and other plant parts.

 Catechol derivatives

 Catechol derivatives are found widely in nature.
 They often arise by hydroxylation of phenols.
 Arthropod cuticle consists of chitin linked by a catechol moiety to protein.
-The cuticle may be strengthened by Cross-linking (tanning and sclerotization), in particular, in insects, and of course by biomineralization.
+The cuticle may be strengthened by cross-linking (tanning and sclerotization), in particular, in insects, and of course by biomineralization.

-4-tert-Butylcatechol, which is synthetic, not natural, is used as an antioxidant and polymerisation inhibitor.
+The synthetic derivative 4-tert-butylcatechol is used as an antioxidant and polymerization inhibitor.

 Uses

 Approximately 50% of the synthetic catechol is consumed in the production of pesticides, the remainder being used as a precursor to fine chemicals such as perfumes and pharmaceuticals.
 It is a common building block in organic synthesis.
 Several industrially significant flavors and fragrances are prepared starting from catechol.
 Guaiacol is prepared by methylation of catechol and is then converted to vanillin on a scale of about 10M kg per year (1990).
 The related monoethyl ether of catechol, guethol, is converted to ethylvanillin, a component of chocolate confectioneries.
 3-trans-Isocamphylcyclohexanol, widely used as a replacement for sandalwood oil, is prepared from catechol via guaiacol and camphor.
 Piperonal, a flowery scent, is prepared from the methylene diether of catechol followed by condensation with glyoxal and decarboxylation.

-Catechol is used as a black-and-white photographic developer, but, except for some special purpose applications, its use is largely historical.
-It is rumored to have been used briefly in Eastman Kodak's HC-110 developer and is rumored to be a component in Tetenal's Neofin Blau developer.
+Josef Maria Eder published in 1879 his findings on the use of catechol as a black-and-white photographic developer, but, except for some special purpose applications, its use is largely historical.
+It is rumored to have been used briefly in Eastman Kodak's HC-110 developer and Anchell supposes it to be a component in Tetenal's Neofin Blau developer.
 It is a key component of Finol from Moersch Photochemie in Germany.
-Modern catechol developing was pioneered by noted photographer Sandy King.
-His "PyroCat" formulation is popular among modern black-and-white film photographers.
+Modern catechol developing was pioneered by noted photographer Sandy King, whose "PyroCat" formulation is popular among modern black-and-white film photographers.
 King's work has since inspired further 21st-century development by others such as Jay De Fehr with Hypercat and Obsidian Acqua developers, and others.